 While unsightly, hand eczema is not communicable.
-Eczema on the hands cannot be contracted from someone who has it.
+Eczema on the hands cannot be contracted by someone who has it.
 It is more common in adults ages 20—40 but has been known to affect children as well.
 This is unusual because children who suffer from eczema usually outgrow it.

 Symptoms of Hand Eczema

-The most common symptom of eczema on hands is the development of blisters on the fingers, hands, or palms.
+The most common symptom of eczema on the hands is the development of blisters on the fingers, hands, or palms.
 The blisters often fill with fluid and can grow to be quite large and painful.

 Blisters caused by dyshidrotic eczema are often itchy and cause the surrounding skin to flake or crack.
 It can take up to four weeks before drying out and is often very persistent.
-The scratching and cracking of the skin from being so dry can also cause long term discomfort.
+The scratching and cracking of the skin from being so dry can also cause long-term discomfort.

 There are tests that dermatologists frequently run to determine if a patient has dyshidrotic eczema.
 These tests can include biopsies, allergy tests, and other labs.
 These tests are beneficial as they can rule out eczema and identify other causes at the same time.

 Once a dermatologist has diagnosed dyshidrotic eczema, many treatment options can be tested.
 Many variables impact an eczema treatment plan, including the severity of eczema or potential allergies.
 At times, patients will need to try multiple hand eczema treatments before determining which one works best.